DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 You can specify the following properties to customize the Autocomplete component's appearance:

 * [placeholder](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#placeholder)
-Sets a text string displayed when Autocomplete is empty.
+The text that is displayed when Autocomplete is empty.

 * [showClearButton](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#showClearButton)
 Adds a Clear button that empties the Autocomplete value as shown in the "With Clear Button" Autocomplete component.